-…especially the potential problems!
+…especially the potential problems can bee seen here!

 Please note that changes made after the respective phase closing are often made without the right consideration – in fact outside the quality gate.
 This especially is critical by ERP where the data stored and transactions using and changing the data are highly crossed through the whole scope and project teams are from various business units where the communication and integration between teams is a big issue for the implementation.

 Changes in one area may influence many other areas.
-Project flow “orchestrated” by ASAP is requiring the right audience and right consideration on every step on the project.
+Project flow “orchestrated” by ASAP requires the right audience and right consideration on every step on the project.
 But in case some specification is changed already after the close of a blueprint phase it may be not considered right by all stakeholders.
 Especially in the situation of many changes in many areas – even not significant as it may be seen individually – can reach the critical mass and cause troubles.

 EXAPLE: Implementing Retail functionality with change (extension) of characteristics of the goods (seeming not significant) may lead to significant grow of the data size that can be critical in both terms: transfer and storage.
 When not evaluated correctly may lead to disruption of the business – and sometimes as you may read about “ERP failures” is.

 In fact the right remedy for above described problems is very simple and cheap: